parallaxsecond/parsec-book/src/parsec_client/api_overview.md

 While the service can be composed from multiple providers, any given API operation needs to be implemented by a single provider.
 This means that client code needs to specify the target provider when it makes an operation request.
 To achieve this, the service assigns an 8-bit integer value (from 0 to 255) to each available provider.
-In practice, the numer of providers would be very small: probably just two or three.
+In practice, the number of providers would be very
+small: probably just two or three.
 This integer value is the **provider identifier**.
 Client code must set a single provider identifier in each API request.
 The [**wire protocol specification**](wire_protocol.md) explains how a request header field is used to route the request to the correct provider.